GonzaLorenzo/OkokiStore/README.md

 # Okoki Store
 This is a basic e-commerce project created for a React course.
 The application allows users to view a list of supermarket products and make online purchases.
 The products and purchase orders are stored in Firebase.

-## Tecnologías utilizadas
+## Technologies Used
 - Vite
 - React
 - React Router
 - Firebase

 ## Features
-- Ver una lista de productos disponibles
+- View a list of available products
-- Agregar productos al carrito de compras
+- Add products to the shopping cart
-- Ver el carrito de compras
+- View the shopping cart
-- Realizar una orden de compra
+- Place an order

 ## Installation